 Down funnel prospects are searching for something like “marketing software + Salesforce integration.”

 Do you have a marketing tool with a Salesforce integration?
 Make sure your content reflects that so you can capture, educate, and convert those high-intent leads.
+Better yet, have an SEO optimized app marketplace that is guaranteed to rank for those search terms.

 If you offer integrations at different product tiers, an integrations campaign could work to upsell your customers.
 Highlighting the value of your integrations to users will result in them needing an upgrade to a paid plan or even the next pricing tier in order to access it.